kristiwalker/bike-stations-map/README.md

 # bike-stations-map
 This is an interactive map of potential bike share stations that allows users to submit feedback.
-You can find it live h
+[You can find it live here](https://bike-stations-map-kwalker.netlify.com/).

 ## Starter Environment
 We just needs a simple gulp environment that will spin up a server, pre-compile Sass and run a few other tasks.
 For simple projects like this, I use [gulp-starter-env](https://github.com/una/gulp-starter-env